Harris Mylonas: Academic career

-Mylonas completed his undergraduate degree at The University of Athens, received an M.A. in political science from the University of Chicago, and a Ph.D. in political science from Yale University.
+Mylonas was born in Thessaloniki and graduated from the Anatolia College High school in 1996.
+He then moved to Athens where he earned his BA in Political Science and Public Administration (2000) and MSc in Political Science and Sociology (2002) from the University of Athens.
+He continued his studies in the United States with support from the Fulbright Program earning an M.A. in political science from the University of Chicago and a Ph.D. in political science from Yale University.
 He joined the faculty of the Elliott School of International Affairs at the George Washington University in 2009.
 He also served as an Academy Scholar at the Harvard Academy for International and Area Studies at the Weatherhead Center for International Affairs in 2008–09 and 2011–12 academic years.

 Mylonas served as Associate Dean for Research in the Elliott School of International Affairs at George Washington University during 2017–18.
 He has held visiting positions at Korea University in Seoul, the Centre français des études éthiopiennes (CFEE) in Addis Ababa, and the Carlos III–Juan March Institute (IC3JM) in Madrid.
 He also served as the chair of the Council for European Studies’ Historical Study of States and Regimes Research Network from 2019 to 2021.
-For the past fifteen years, Mylonas has been a member of the board of directors is a member of the board of directo of the Association for the Study of Nationalities, an academic association dedicated to the understanding of ethnicity and nationalism with a geographic focus in Central, Eastern, and Southeastern Europe, and Eurasia.
+For the past fifteen years, Mylonas has been a member of the board of directors is a member of the board of directors of the Association for the Study of Nationalities, an academic association dedicated to the understanding of ethnicity and nationalism with a geographic focus in Central, Eastern, and Southeastern Europe, and Eurasia.